rvogelge/waterrower-node-red/README.md

 - save this data into a SQLite database
 - and upload the workout to Strava

+Currently, there are no different types of workouts available.
+You can just start rowing.
+On the dashboard you will see:
+- the distance
+- time elapsed
+- total stroke count
+- and the average stroke rate per minute

-## How to start:
+## Installation:
-Just import all nodes into noder red.
+Just import all node into noder red.
 Should be 2 Tabs with serveral links between.
+The application detects if a WR is plugged in the USB port of the RPi Just start rowing and save your workout after you have finished

 ## Required modules/nodes (in addition to the default modules):
 - node-red-contrib-globalgetset